The Modern Quality Engineering eBook

 Superior Customer Experience with Just Enough Quality

-Customer Experience, the result of interaction between you and your customers, is a key measure of success for modern businesses.
 When the interaction fails to meet your customers’ expectations, revenue declines.
 In the current digital age, customers expect you to anticipate and meet their needs NOW, know your customer and provide meaningful personalization as part of the interactions, and provide timely, flawless interactions with significant results.

 In response to this shift from customers accepting a product-centric business to expecting a customer-centric approach, in the last decade, two massive movements have taken place and completely transformed the way we develop modern applications – Agile and DevOps.
 These movements promise faster time to market and flexibility in rapidly meeting changing customer expectations.
 For some organizations, this is reflected by a sweeping, intentional change requiring teams to restructure, retool, and redefine the way new functionality is released.
 For others, this is a loosely structured, “self-improvement journey” based on a series of incremental changes.